xocybersec/TryHackMe-Walkthroughs/Neighbour.md

+TryHackMe <br>
-TryHackMe Neighbour Room
+Neighbour

+---
-We start off by navigating to the url http://ip_of_machine and viewing the source code of the home/ login page.
-Towards the bottom of the code we see that there are guest credentials.
+We start off by navigating to the url http://ip_of_machine and viewing the source code of the home/ login page. <br> Towards the bottom of the code we see that there are guest credentials.
 Let’s log in.

 ![image](https://github.com/xocybersec/TryHackMe-Walkthroughs/assets/91302698/b5fa6322-7e58-4a53-aa5e-f24f5c208d93)